BuildingSync/schema/proposals/2022/Add Emissions.md

 ## Overview

-This proposal is to add several Emissions related fields to the BuildingSync schema to capture information on GHG emissions, specifically CO2e in units of MtCO2e.
+This proposal is to add several Emissions related fields to the BuildingSync schema to capture information on GHG emissions, in units of MtCO2e.

 1. Added to AllResourceTotal:
 	- AnnualAverageGHGEmissions